kiriyms/conpats/README.md

 > **Note**: if one of the output channels is blocked and waiting to be read from, it will cause all other output channels to block too.

+## Cookbook

+The concurrency pattern abstractions in `conpats` are not extreme and can be easily combined with each other.

+To see usage examples that are more complex and closer to real-world problems, check out the [Cookbook](/COOKBOOK.md).

+## Thoughts & Notes

+Making a small `Go` package has been an enlightening and interesting experience.
+As a result of this endeavor, I've jotted down some [final thoughts](/THOUGHTS_AND_NOTES.md).

 ## Status

 **`v1`** (core API settled).